GoogleCloudPlatform/click-to-deploy-solutions/gke-autopilot-hpa/README.md

 ```

 ## Executing a load test
-Once you deployed the solution, you can go to [Workloads](https://console.cloud.google.com/kubernetes/workload/overview) page and see the `hpa-example` application has one replica.
+Once you deployed the solution, you can run a load test and see the HPA in action.

+Go to [Workloads](https://console.cloud.google.com/kubernetes/workload/overview) page and see the `hpa-example` application has one replica.

 - ![replicas](./assets/hpa-example-replicas.png)